 Once in the air after a scramble, squadron leaders were asked to ready their Pip-Squeak clocks.
 The original system required the pilot to turn the ‘wind’ knob to rotate the single second hand counter clockwise to their coloured section.
-Each squadron could have up to 4 sections with each section having its own position for the second hand; red had the 12 o’clock location, yellow the

 In the original system, this required them to turn the “wind” knob to rotate the single, second-hand counter-clockwise around the face of the clock.
 There were up to four sections of aircraft in each squadron, although most squadrons had two or three sections at any given time.
 Each section had its own position for the second-hand; red section had the 12 o’clock, yellow the 9, blue the 6 and green the 3 o’clock position.